laylasun/musa620_shinyHW/about.md

 2. Widgets that provide aggregate summaries of crime events.
 3. A calendar that allows the user to filter crime events by date.
 This calendar is consistent throughout the app.
-4. Visualizations of crime over time and by type of crime.
+4. Visualizations of crime over time and by type of crime for selected weekday.
+   Minor problem with the weekday-selection: the dropdown memu will always jump back to the updated weekday (the day with the most crimes)

 The following R Packages were used to prepare the data for this app: